 "Historical Writing, Speaking, and Listening using Informational Texts in Elementary Curricula,"

-The Councilor: A Journal of the Social Studies: Vol. 76
+The Councilor: A National Journal of the Social Studies: Vol. 76:

 Curriculum and Instruction Commons, Educational Methods Commons, Elementary Education Commons, Elementary Education and Teaching Commons, Junior High, Intermediate, Middle School Education and Teaching Commons, Pre-Elementary, Early Childhood, Kindergarten Teacher Education Commons